Arkansas Storm Team Forecast: Freeze Warning overnight

-TONIGHT: Temperatures will be on the cold side overnight.
-Temperatures will fall into the 20s and 30s with a freeze warning in effect through 9 AM Tuesday.
+TONIGHT: Temperatures return to the cold side overnight.
+Temperatures will fall into the 20s and 30s with a freeze warning in effect through 9 AM Wednesday morning for central and eastern Arkansas.

-TOMORROW: Temperatures will be on the cool side on Tuesday afternoon with highs in the mid-50s.
+TOMORROW: Temperatures will be on the cool side again on Wednesday afternoon with highs in the mid-50s.
 Sunny and dry weather is expected throughout the day.

 Download the Arkansas Storm Team app